shashankv02/shashankv02.github.io/_posts/2020-8-26-waiting-for-printer-to-be-available.md

 Aug 26 23:38:43 raspberrypi kernel: [  189.795780] usblp0: removed
 ```

 I don't know why and how, but the following two commands fixed the problem.
+Turn the printer on and off after running these commands.

 ```
 ## lpstat -p